Tiberriver256/azure-devops-node-api/project-management/task-tracking/taylor_todo.md

 - Organized template files into proper subdirectories (class-template, interface-template, api-method-template, etc.)
 - Created a requirements directory for documentation template requirements
 - Ensured all files are in their proper locations with no duplicates in the root directories
-- Next focus: Finalize the API reference template based on feedback and continue with conceptual guide template
+- Next focus: Reorganize examples into their respective template directories and commit changes to git

 ## Phase 1: Foundation (Weeks 1-4)